luloxi/PunkSociety/README.md

 ## Marketplace

-- Native and Stablecoin Payments: Buyers can pay with the blockchain's native gas token or stablecoins like USDC for flexibility in transactions.
+- Native and Stablecoin Payments: Buyers can pay with the blockchain's native gas token or stablecoins like USDC.
-- Batch Buying: To reduce gas fees and streamline the user experience, collectors can buy multiple NFTs in a single transaction.
+- Shopping cart: To reduce gas fees and streamline the user experience, collectors can buy multiple NFTs in a single transaction.
 - Cross-Chain Transfers: NFTs can be moved seamlessly across EVM-compatible chains using Chainlink's CCIP technology, expanding the marketplace's reach.

 ## Other features